 Can you switch off specific tools during an assessment?

 Individual Kami tools cannot be turned off during an assessment.
-If you chose to have your students complete a formal assessment in Kami they will be able to use the whole toolbar including Dictionary, Text-to-Speech, and Speech-to-Text functions.
+If you chose to have your students complete a formal assessment in Kami they will be able to use the whole toolbar including Dictionary, Read Aloud, and Voice Typing functions.